histfitter/histfitter/README.md

 ## Directory structure
 ### source code

-- `analysis`: Contains all files related to an analysis.
-E.g. `ZeroLepton/`
+- `analysis`: Contains example configuration files in `tutorial/`.
-- `config` : Contains HistFactory schema
+- `config`: Contains HistFactory schema
 - `doc`: This is a placeholder directory for Doxygen's output.
 - `macros`: Macros for making plots, testing the fit, ongoing work, etc
 - `python`: Python base classes
-- `scripts`: Scripts for making workspaces based on root files in data/ .
+- `scripts`: Scripts for making workspaces based on root files in `data/`.
 Scripts for submitting batch jobs.
 - `src`: Source code to make workspaces, do toys.
 - `test`: pytest tests

 ### working directory

 - `analysis`: Contains all files related to an analysis.
-E.g. `ZeroLepton/`
+E.g. `ZeroLepton/`.
-- `config` : Contains HistFactory schema and xml files
+- `config`: Contains HistFactory schema and XML files
 - `results`: Where root files with workspaces generated by HistFactory get stored
 - `data`: Contains data root files, provided externally, used to create workspaces for analysis

 ## Tests and troubleshooting
 To check that everything is working properly, you can run the tests.
 This requires you to have the pytest python module installed.
-Run the setup script with the -t flag.
+Run the setup script with the `-t` flag.
 ```
 source /path/to/install/bin/setup_histfitter.sh -t
 ```